Basic functions

 When called with one argument, array(Vector data)->Array

-an array having the format of the most general type in data
+element format will be the most general type in data

 , where